DannyL404/FOCPPortfolio/assessment/feedback.md

  - Deluser Program
 This works as intended, from the command line running the program deluser.py followed with the Username that is required for deletion, the program will delete that line by selecting the rest of the data into a list and then writing this new list to the file.
  - Login program
+ This program works as intended, from the command line the file containing the passwords can be entered and the program will ask for input of a Username, full name and password.
+This will be added to the password document, with the password encrypted Using the ROT-13 algorithm. https://blog.finxter.com/how-to-use-rot13-in-python/ - I did Use this blog for the Use of ROT-13 within my program.
+ -

 ## Declaration